aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     At any time, customers can terminate the RDGW or rsyslog hosts and they will automatically be re-created from the base images with the latest patch available at the time of the last Accelerator State Machine execution.

-??? faq "Some sample configurations provide NACLs and Security Groups.
+??? faq "1.6.7.
+Some sample configurations provide NACLs and Security Groups.
 Is that enough?"

     #### Some sample configurations provide NACLs and Security Groups.
 Is that enough?